 Information for Students

 The purpose of a Career Fair is to learn about jobs and internships available, talk with employers representing different organizations, and network.
-View tips from students attending one of our Fairs to get a first-hand look.
 Here are some other things to expect:

-- When you check-in at the Fair, you will receive a map of how organizations are arranged.
-Before beginning, find where organizations are that you want to meet with and make a plan of action of whom you will visit first, second, and so on.
+- When you check in at the Fair, you will receive a map of how organizations are arranged.
+Identify organizations that you want to meet with, and make a plan of action.

 - Some employers may want to schedule an interview with you after the Fair, so be prepared for this possibility.

-- Stop by our LinkedIn photo booth while you're at the Fair to have a professional profile image taken while you're dressed your best!
+- Stop by our LinkedIn photo booth to have a professional profile picture taken while you're dressed your best!

 - Don't have a LinkedIn account?
 Now's the time to learn more and create one.

-- You’ll want to have copies of your resume at the Fair; bring 10 to 20 copies at least.
+- You’ll want to have at least 20-30 copies of your resume at the Fair.

-- Learn more about the basics of resume writing and ways to have your resume reviewed in the resume section of our website.
+- Learn more about writing a resume and opportunities CAP offers to have your resume reviewed by checking out resume section of our website.

-- It’s important to access Recruit-A-Duke before the event to view who’s attending the Fair and plan out who you’d like to speak with.
+- It’s important to access Recruit-A-Duke before the event to research the employers attending the Fair and identify who you’d like to speak with.
 To search the employer listing:

 - Login to Recruit-A-Duke.